graeme-lockley/graeme-lockley.github.io/source/posts/20160227-conways-game-of-life.html.md

 }
 ~~~

-> - Any live cell with two or three live neighbours lives on to the next generation.
+> - Any <span style="background-color: yellow">live cell with two or three live neighbours lives</span> on to the next generation.
 > {: .default-ul }

 ~~~ java